That feeling is all too familiar…

 Of course, a recruiter isn’t going to be happy with any spelling issues, but it could cause more issues than that.
 Even if you get just one letter or punctuation mark in the wrong place, you could dash your chances of getting past an ATS.
 After all the work you put in, it’d be such a shame to fall at that hurdle.

-A human is able to make a judgment call on small mistakes and be able to decipher your intended meaning.
+A human is able to make a judgment call on small resume mistakes and be able to decipher your intended meaning.
 An ATS computer program?
 They have no heart, only an algorithm.

 At the end of the resume writing process, you want to have a resume that has zero errors.